Shape your own programme

 Supported by our own experienced faculty, many of the electives include guest lecturers from industry and other academic institutions who impart their unique insights and real-world experience to the class.

-As a Global Online MBA student, you can also attend up to two face-to-face electives from our on-campus portfolio, where not offered online.
+As a Global Online MBA student, you can also attend up to two face-to-face electives from our on-campus portfolio.

 Advanced Corporate Finance